benjamin-kraatz/material_segmented_control/README.md

 ### TODO

+a) If you don't want do define a selection and idle color for each item but general colors, set them in MSC (almost done, friends!)
-a) Provide a vertical divider between each item
+b) Provide a vertical divider between each item

 ### Known issues